arunkutty/Jekyll-blog-sources/_posts/2016-03-15-correlating-viewstate-rpt.md

 After a few trials, I found out what was going wrong.
 The substitution rule's "decode" flag was set to the default "false".
 In this case, the server was sending ViewState and
 EventValidation in URL Encoded form whereas they were in the decoded form in requests.
 Unless RPT is explicitly instructed to search for the "decoded" string by setting the substitution's "decode" flag to "true", search of substitution sites will fail and no substitutions will be done.
-A trivial modification was all that was needed for a minor but satisfying win!
+A trivial modification was all that was needed for a minor albeit satisfying win!